async-rs/async-std/docs/src/tutorial/receiving_messages.md

 ```

 1. We use `task::spawn` function to spawn an independent task for working with each client.
-   That is, after accepting the client the `server` loop immediately starts waiting for the next one.
+   That is, after accepting the client the `accept_loop` immediately starts waiting for the next one.
    This is the core benefit of event-driven architecture: we serve many clients concurrently, without spending many hardware threads.

 2. Luckily, the "split byte stream into lines" functionality is already implemented.